sturdeac/wafuca-pipe/README.md

 # This project is used to collect an email list for Wafuca.

-To use a mongoDB database include a folder configs inside sever with a keys.js file containing:
+To use a mongoDB database include a folder configs inside `/server` with a keys.js file containing:

 ```
 module.exports = {